pedroknup/records-assignment-client/README.md

 Check out the live demo of the application deployed on Github Pages: [Rabobank Customer Transaction Processor Client Demo](https://pedroknup.github.io/records-assignment-client/)

+## Repository for the Web-service

+This web application utilizes a RESTful API for transaction processing.
+You have the option to either utilize the [live version of the API](https://hb-assignment-api-a44445af6ef3.herokuapp.com) or clone the [repository](https://github.com/pedroknup/records-assignment-api) and run it on your local environment.
+Remember to appropriately configure the REACT_APP_API_URL environment variable to match your setup.

 ## Getting Started

 Follow these steps to run the application locally: